Kristina01111000/Drws_site/README.md

 - Get app file from dr w and see what it looks like, send him comments
 - Write some comments for the wellness check chat
 - Get body awareness text from dr w

+11/14
+Get reworked body awareness text from him
+Is great outdoors all ready to be posted?
+Make new contact page for link from podcasts?
+Then make a new list on constant contact that will send an email with a link to a page on GH that has the full pdf on it
+He needs this fast
+Url should be growingholistically.com/DrMListeners
+I would have it link to a contact page where they enter their email and then we send them the pdf, i can make a group in constant contact and we can set it to send to them automatically when they sign up
+He wants people on the mailing list to get an email that has a link to at GH page Link to a page on GH that has the whole book pdf on it, then unpublish the page when enough time has passed Hes going to forward me the email from the app people See if there is a way to see how many of the pdfs get downloaded He might send me more testimonials for syracuse natural healing Work on meet dr w link on the syracusenatural healing site For that site, a year ago you talked about putting a “meet dr w” link on the sidebar above “make an appointment”, and it would link to an about dr w page.
+You were thinking about it and wanted me to bring it up again.
+Is that something you want done?
+He is going to send me something